From Mice to Trains: Amortized Bayesian Inference on Graph Data: Introduction

 Inference for parameters on graph-structured data poses several unique challenges.
 First, permutation symmetry implies that models, likelihoods, and posteriors should be invariant to node relabeling \citep{bronstein_geometric_2021}.
 Otherwise, arbitrary labeling induces artificial multi-modality.
 Graph isomorphism means that the same unlabeled graph can be represented by multiple vertex-edge combinations and automorphism can create additional non-identifiabilities if not handled carefully \citep{bollobas_modern_1998}.
 Second, graphs vary in order and density: both $|V|$ and $|E|$ differ across instances, degree distributions are often heavy-tailed, and sparsity leads to highly imbalanced neighborhoods --- complicating batching, memory usage, and statistical efficiency \citep{chiang_cluster-gcn_2019}.
 Third, long-range dependencies are hard to capture: local message passing tends to over-smooth features, which makes distant nodes look alike \citep{cai_note_2020}.
 Simply adding more layers in the neural models rarely fixes this and can hurt optimization and uncertainty calibration.

-Amortized Bayesian Inference (ABI) \citep{gershman_amortized_2014, papamakarios_fast_2018, radev_bayesflow_2023, ritchie_deep_2016} provides a compelling solution to a series of problems like repeated posterior inference in simulator-based models, real-time updating in sequential decision-making, and scalable analyses across large collections of related datasets: By jointly training multiple neural networks to approximate posterior distributions, ABI enables rapid and repeated inference even when the likelihood is intractable.
+Amortized Bayesian Inference (ABI) \citep{gershman_amortized_2014, papamakarios_fast_2018, radev_bayesflow_2023, ritchie_deep_2016, gloeckler_all--one_2024} provides a compelling solution to a series of problems like repeated posterior inference in simulator-based models, real-time updating in sequential decision-making, and scalable analyses across large collections of related datasets: By jointly training multiple neural networks to approximate posterior distributions, ABI enables rapid and repeated inference even when the likelihood is intractable.
 ABI underpins several strands of simulation-based inference, including neural likelihood estimation and neural posterior estimation \citep{papamakarios_sequential_2019, mittal_amortized_2025, radev_jana_2023}.
 Despite notable successes in various fields like uncertainty aware surrogate modeling \citep{scheurer_uncertainty-aware_2025}, Bayesian mixture models \citep{pakman_amortized_2018, kucharsky_amortized_2025}, Bayesian multilevel models \citep{habermann_amortized_2025, arruda_compositional_2025, arruda_amortized_2024, wu_testing_2024} and experimental design \citep{huang_amortized_2024, kennamer_design_2023}, existing ABI pipelines are not tailored to graphs and face new challenges when working with graph-structured data.
+The limited prior work in this direction either focuses on spatial data \citep{sainsbury-dale_neural_2025} or addresses narrow, problem-specific settings \citep{stillman_graph-informed_2023}, leaving a general framework for graph-structured ABI largely undeveloped.